 *The table presents the means and standard deviations (subscript) across 10 replicates for the conventional (C) and genomic (G) scenarios, with numbers indicating the number of phenotype records per lactation.
 The tables presents the results within three relative costs of phenotyping to genotyping ($P:$G).
 Conventional selection implemented two-stage selection for males, hence we present the accuracy of pre-selection of male candidates for progeny testing (S1) and the accuracy of selection of proven sires (S2).
 In genomic scenarios the male candidates were genotyped and non-phenotyped males.
 We also present the accuracy for sires currently used in artificial insemination (sires), for non-genotyped non-phenotyped females (female candidates), and for all active phenotyped cows and bull dams (cows).
 Lower-case letters denote statistically significant differences between scenarios within the same $P:$G and upper-case letters between different $P:$G within the same scenario.
 Stars denote statistically significant difference between corresponding scenarios with and without an initial training population.

 Compared to the conventional scenario, genomic scenarios increased accuracy for young non-phenotyped male and female candidates, and cows, but decreased accuracy for sires.
 We show this in Figure 2 with the accuracy for male candidates, female candidates, sires, and cows with an initial training population and equal cost of phenotyping and genotyping.
 In Table S3 we compare accuracies at all three relative costs of phenotyping to genotyping.
 When the cost of phenotyping was equal to the cost of genotyping, the accuracy for young genomically tested male candidates ranged between 0.90 and 0.91 and did not depend on the amount of phenotyping and genotyping.
-This was 0.53-0.54 higher compared to the first stage of male selection in the conventional scenario (young un-phenotyped male candidates for progeny testing - same age point).
-However, this was 0.03 - 0.04 lower compared to the second stage of male selection in the conventional scenario (proven sires - same selection point).
+This was 0.53-0.54 higher compared to the first stage of male selection in the conventional scenario .
+However, this was 0.03 - 0.04 lower compared to the second stage of male selection in the conventional scenario .
 In contrast, the accuracy for sires decreased with reallocating phenotyping resources into genotyping.
 We observed the lowest accuracy for sires, 0.63, when we invested the most into genotyping (G1), and the highest, 0.75, when we invested the most into phenotyping (G10).
 Compared to the conventional scenario, the accuracy for proven sires in the genomic scenarios was between 0.11 and 0.23 lower.
 The accuracy for female candidates increased with increasing genotyping, despite reduced phenotyping.
 We observed the highest accuracy for female candidates, between 0.55 and 0.57, when we recorded five, two, or one phenotype record per lactation and invested the rest into genotyping.
 Compared to the conventional scenario, the genomic scenarios increased the accuracy for female candidates between 0.03 and 0.11.
 The accuracy for cows followed the same trends, but with higher values.
 We observed the highest accuracy for cows, between 0.77 and 0.79, by collecting five, two, or one phenotype record per lactation and investing the rest in genotyping.
 Compared to the conventional scenario, genomic scenarios increased the accuracy for cows between 0.11 and 0.29.

 Changing the relative cost of phenotyping to genotyping affected primarily the accuracy for female candidates and cows.
 We observed that in the majority of scenarios the accuracy increased with decreasing the relative cost of genotyping, which enabled genotyping more animals.
 We observed the largest difference of 0.06 for female candidates and 0.12 for cows when we changed the relative cost of phenotyping from half to twice the cost of genotyping.
 Changing the relative costs, however, did not change the trends.